lux4rd0/weatherflow-dashboards-aio/README.md

 <center><img src="./images/weatherflow-weatherflow-device_details-sensor_status.jpg"></center>

-There's also RSSI and Battery Voltage over time defaulted to the the last 7 days.
+There's also RSSI and Battery Voltage over time defaulted to the last seven days.

 <center><img src="./images/weatherflow-weatherflow-device_details-battery.jpg"></center>
 <center><img src="./images/weatherflow-weatherflow-device_details-rssi.jpg"></center>

 ## Default Security

 This docker-compose stack is designed to be as easy as possible to deploy and go.
-Anonymous logins have been enabled and the default user has a **Viewer** role.
-This can be changed to either an **Admin** or **Editor** role by changing the Grafana environmental variable in the `docker-compose.yml` file to:*
+Anonymous logins have been enabled, and the default user has a **Viewer** role.
+This setting can be changed to either an **Admin** or **Editor** role by changing the Grafana environmental variable in the `docker-compose.yml` file to:*

     GF_AUTH_ANONYMOUS_ORG_ROLE: Viewer